Likelihood ratio test for structural changes in factor models: Likelihood ratio test

 Note that the presence of $\Omega$ in (\ref{eq:distribution}) is due to the potentially misspecified likelihood function (\ref{eq:Likelihood}), which assumes that $g_{t},t=1,\cdots,T$ are i.i.d.
 Gaussian under the null hypothesis.
-If (\ref{eq:Likelihood}) correctly specifies the likelihood, then the limiting distribution will reduce to where $\mathbb{W}_{1}(\pi)$ is an $r(r+1)/2$ vector of independent Brownian motions.
-This pointed is noted by Qu and Perron (2007).
-The distribution in (\ref{eq:andrew limit}) is the same as that of the conventional supreme type tests for structural break and the critical values can be found in \citet{Andrews1993}.
+If (\ref{eq:Likelihood}) correctly specifies the likelihood, then the limiting distribution reduces to where $\mathbb{W}_{1}(\pi)$ is an $r(r+1)/2$ vector of independent Brownian motions.
+The distribution in (\ref{eq:andrew limit}) is the same as that used in conventional supreme type tests for a structural break, and the critical values can be found in \citet{Andrews1993}.

-In fact, if $g_{t},t=1,\cdots,T$ are i.i.d.
-Gaussian and the null hypothesis is true, the sup-LR statistic is numerically close to Han and Inoue's (2015) sup-Wald and sup-LM statistics, which compare the subsample variances of $\hat{g}_{t}$.
-For example, Han and Inoue's sup-Wald statistic is defined as where and $\hat{\Sigma}_{A}$ is an unconstrained estimator for the variance of $A(k)$.
-Under the null hypothesis, the following theorem provides an alternative formulation to approximate the proposed sup-LR statistic and establishes its connection to the sup-Wald statistic of Han and Inoue (2015).
+If $g_{t},t=1,\cdots,T$ are i.i.d.
+Gaussian and the null hypothesis is true, the sup-LR statistic is numerically close to HI's (2015) sup-Wald and sup-LM statistics, which compare the subsample variances of $\hat{g}_{t}$.
+For example, HI's (2015) sup-Wald statistic is defined as where and $\hat{\Sigma}_{A}$ is an unconstrained estimator for the variance of $A(k)$.
+Under the null hypothesis, Theorem \ref{thm2} provides an alternative formulation to approximate the proposed sup-LR statistic and establishes its connection to the sup-Wald statistic of HI (2015).

 \begin{theorem} Under the null hypothesis of no break, if Assumptions \ref{factors}--\ref{limit_distribution2} hold and $\sqrt{T}/N\to0$ as $N,T\to\infty$, then

 (i) (ii) in addition, if $g_{t}$'s are i.i.d.
 Gaussian, then